 Camping - As Hadrian's Wall is a World Heritage Site, unfortunately free camping is not permitted.
 In effect, camping opportunites are limited to a handful of locations, however we make good use of what there is.
 On our Treks, we set up camp in those places that are close to the Trail, at logical stopping points, as well as other amenities and facilities.

 Campsites - Camping restrictions entail having to use approved campsites or private land where some kind of provision for campers has been made.
 Facilities at sites vary, however they all have running water and toilet facilities - in fact, it's only the last night's camp that doesn't have hot showers - but it does bring the opportunity to appreciate the fabulous varying landscape that you find yourself in.

-Vaude Tents - We set up a maximum of four backpacking tents per camp.
+Vaude Tents - We set up a maximum of five backpacking tents per camp.
 We provide Backpackers with sturdy Vaude tents - each being able to accommodate one or two persons.
 Each tent has an inner compartment for two persons sleeping side by side.

 Bag & Liner - For those who prefer not to have to bring their own sleeping bag (as well as squeeze it into the limited space of their rucsac), you can hire a Sleeping Bag & Liner off us for £20 (transportation between campsites included).